TristanBurman/KinMSGUI/README.md

 # KinMS GUI
-Graphics Interface for the KinMS by Timothy A Davis. (https://github.com/TimothyADavis/KinMS)
+Graphics Interface for the KinMS by Timothy A Davis. (https://github.com/TimothyADavis/KinMSpy)

 -Installation

-	To install the GUI download the files available at https://github.com/TristanBurman/KinMSGUI and run the file named 'GUI_V0.8.py' located in the 'GUI Program' folder.
+	To install the GUI download the files available at https://github.com/TristanBurman/KinMSGUI and run the file named 'KinMS_GUI.py' located in the 'GUI Program' folder.

+	The code can also be installed using the command 'pip install KinMSGUI'

 -Built Using